Tierran/Ironclaw2E-FoundryVTT-System/README.md

 ### Conditions

 The system has a full set of standard Ironclaw status effect conditions set up and supported, as well as a few extras (the Miscs) purely for GM to differentiate between tokens if they want.
 Information on them is provided in the status effects compendium pack.
 Damage calculations have a separate pop-up function for simpler calculation.
 Just input the raw damage from the attack and the soak successes, even if the value goes negative.
 Do NOT including any added by standard conditions.
-The system will automatically add the damage from Hurt and Injured if they apply, as noted in the "Additional Damage" part.
+The system will automatically add the damage from Hurt and Injured if they apply, as noted in the "Condition Damage" part.

 With Combat Utility Belt's Enhanced Conditions set up, the system has somewhat better support for multiple defeat conditions and built-in chat linking for the Compendium information entries.
 The CUB is not necessary, but can make some things smoother.
 <details>